top of page

 While the ERA was being debated, laws were passed as attempts to patch together what is missing in the Constitution:

 Women's activism soared after the 2016 election.
 Work on the ERA resumed after a 40 year pause.
-Three state legislatures, with record numbers of female representatives, revived and revived the ERA.
+Three state legislatures, with record numbers of female representatives, revived the ERA.

-One year after ratification by the 38th state, the ERA has met all requirements of Article V of the U.S. Constitution.
-Prominent legal experts assert that it should be considered the 28th Amendment.
+The American Bar Association issued a statement advising President Biden that the ERA has met all requirements of Article V of the U.S. Constitution and should be considered the 28th Amendment.

 bottom of page